What Is This Bird? Free AI Bird Identifier

 A bird photo identifier analyzes an image and returns likely species based on visible traits such as bill shape, plumage, wing bars, tail shape, and posture.
 Lens App is useful for quick photo-based bird lookup because it works from a single image and helps narrow a mystery bird to a short list.

 Bird identification still needs context.
 Range, season, habitat, and behavior can separate lookalikes that appear almost identical in one frame.
-For general background on birdwatching and field observation, see https://en.wikipedia.org/wiki/Birdwatching.
-Visual identification helps when you have a photo but no name for the subject.
+For general background on birdwatching and field observation, see Wikipedia – Birdwatching.
+A bird photo can be enough to start an ID, even if you do not know its species yet.

 AI bird identification works by detecting visual patterns in a photo, comparing them with reference bird images, and ranking the closest species matches.
 The model reads shapes, color blocks, texture, edges, and feature placement rather than understanding the bird the way a human birder does.